aymankhchman/President_countries_webscrapping/README.md

 We can check the correlation of happiness,liberty of expression and so on with the number of year a president has been in power.

-As we can see in this notebook , the last graph demonstrate that Africa has a long way to reach democrac .
+As we can see in this notebook , the last graph demonstrate that most countries with president that have been there for ages are african countries.